-2 Is there any law prohibiting discrimination or harassment in employment?
+Is there any law prohibiting discrimination or harassment in employment?
 If so, what categories are regulated under the law?

-In the United Kingdom, anti-discrimination legislation in the form of the Equality Act 2010 prohibits discrimination across nine 'protected characteristics': age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (which includes colour, nationality and ethnic or national origin), religion or belief, sex and sexual orientation.
+In the United Kingdom, anti-discrimination legislation in the form of the Equality Act 2010 prohibits discrimination across nine protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (which includes colour, nationality and ethnic or national origin), religion or belief, sex and sexual orientation.

-The term 'discrimination' encompasses a number of concepts and causes of action:
+The term 'discrimination' encompasses several concepts and causes of action: